Italian Citizenship by Descent: How 1948s Cases Work?

 This does not mean that it’s any less likely or more difficult to successfully complete the process.

-In fact, hundreds of cases have been positively judged since 2009 and the Italian State is generally no longer representing itself in court anymore or make counterclaims against the above point – meaning that the retroactivity of the Constitution with regard to Women’s right to transmit their Italian citizenship is widely recognized as a “Case Law”, which means the previous judicial judgments have strong legal authority.
+In fact, hundreds of Italian Citizenship by Descent 1948 Cases have been positively judged since 2009 and the Italian State is generally no longer representing itself in court anymore or make counterclaims against the above point – meaning that the retroactivity of the Constitution with regard to Women’s right to transmit their Italian citizenship is widely recognized as a “Case Law”, which means the previous judicial judgments have strong legal authority.

 So, how Italian Citizenship by Female Descent works?
 We can syntetically describe it as below: